seanfisk/mastering-eos/manual/login.rst

 * Password must not be based on a dictionary word.
 * Passwords should not be all numbers.
 The system will accept such a password, but it is incredibly insecure.
 Additionally, the system will often not let you login with it.

 Please take the time to memorize your password!
-Password resets are available by contacting Ira Woodring, but it often takes a day for Ira to get to it.
+Password resets are available by contacting |the_sysadmin|, but it often takes a day to get to it.
 Professors are also able to reset passwords via a SSH reset mechanism, though some remain unaware of this fact.

 .. [#cis_classes] All students except those in CIS 150, 160, 162, 231, or 253.
 Students in these classes should not need access to the system.